Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - Since the rice takes 30 minutes to cook, I started getting that cooked in my rice maker.

-- It's probably wise to then start your hamburger, onions, and broccoli cooking on the stove.
-I cooked the hamburger and chopped onions in a saute pan and steamed the broccoli in a separate pot in a steamer basket.
+- Cook the hamburger and chopped onions in a saute pan.
+Steam the broccoli in a separate pot in a steamer basket.

-- Next, I added my water, ginger, and pepper and mixed it really well.
+- Add water, ginger, and pepper.
+Mix it really well.

 - When the hamburger and broccoli are ready, you can combine them in the saute pan.

-- Pour your sauce over the top of your meat and veggies and mix everything together well.
+- Pour the sauce over the top of your meat and veggies and mix everything together well.

 - Serve with rice and enjoy!